tossdesu/FilmoGraphy/README.md

   <li>ViewModel
 </ul>
 <br>
-Video of how the application looks now in general and a small part of the functionality witch will be in future with demo materials.
+Video of how the app looks now in general and a small part of the functionality witch will be in future.
+With demo materials.
 <br>

 https://user-images.githubusercontent.com/11453432/212863642-4440cd9d-2484-481b-a570-177e746cf6ca.mp4